Jay-Feng2008/Neural-Network-from-Scratch/README.md

 # Neural-Network-from-Scratch
 A neural network built entirely with basic math functions in c++ that distinguish circles and rectangles
 # Explanation
+This neural network utilize the gradient descent algorithm

 In normal circumstances, the step activation function choosed for a neural network is either sigmoid or tanh shown in the equations below

 ![image](https://user-images.githubusercontent.com/101462429/164486917-0d8785a5-5a6e-4f6b-a846-ed40c1bfad71.png)